wendy7756/AI-Video-Transcriber/README.md

 A: Transcription speed depends on video length, Whisper model size, and hardware performance.
 Try using smaller models (like tiny or base) to improve speed.

 ### Q: Which video platforms are supported?
-A: All platforms supported by yt-dlp, including but not limited to: YouTube, Bilibili, Youku, iQiyi, Tencent Video, etc.
+A: All platforms supported by yt-dlp, including but not limited to: YouTube, TikTok, Facebook, Instagram, Twitter, Bilibili, Youku, iQiyi, Tencent Video, etc.

-### Q: What if the summary feature is unavailable?
+### Q: What if the AI optimization features are unavailable?
-A: The summary feature requires an OpenAI API key.
-Without it, the system provides a simplified summary.
+A: Both transcript optimization and summary generation require an OpenAI API key.
+Without it, the system provides the raw transcript from Whisper and a simplified summary.

 ### Q: How to handle long videos?
 A: The system can process videos of any length, but processing time will increase accordingly.
 For very long videos, consider using smaller Whisper models.